 • It’s about creating a company culture that’s sustainable, and if you aren’t educating your team members on how to do that, then your culture will never adapt.

 6.)
-Advocates & Experts – It absolutely shines true that people who are really, really good at what they do, WANT TO DO IT.
+Advocates & Experts – It shines true that people who are really good at what they do WANT TO DO IT.

 • Find those experts within your organization and let them share their experience and personal motivation with the rest of the company.